Nils-Kolvenbach/website/src/tutorials/git-version-control-system/README.md

 And now think of a bigger project with multiple developers working together over a longer period.
 Where do you keep your files?
 How do you organise changes without overwriting each others work?

 Git and VCS in general is a solution of problems developers faced.

-## How do I install Git?
-The way you install Git depends on your Operating System.
-Visit [Git's downloads page](https://git-scm.com/downloads) and click on your OS's link to either download an executable (Windows & Mac OS X) or get instructions how to install it (Linux & Unix) via the package manager of your distribution.

-Start by creating a folder that will contain all files we are going to add.
-Inside this folder